wombleton/kanso-config/README.md

 # Kanso Config

-This package allows you to easily include the values of a configuration document into a kanso application.
+This package allows you to easily include the values of configuration documents into a kanso application.

 ## Install